-The classic anniversary ring style, two pieces of metal form a channel in the ring that’s capable of holding as many gemstones as you’d like.
+1. Channel — In the classic anniversary ring style, two pieces of metal form a channel in the ring that’s capable of holding as many gemstones as you’d like.
 The channel acts as a protective barrier for the stones while presenting a magical, floating look to the ring.

-A prong setting has a little metal claw that grips a stone tightly, holding it in place.
+4. Prong — A prong setting has a little metal claw that grips a stone tightly, holding it in place.
 This style maximizes light penetration to increase the sparkle of the ring.